New Age: In the 21st century

 In 2013 longtime New Age author Marianne Williamson launched a campaign for a seat in the United States House of Representatives, telling The New York Times that her type of spirituality was what American politics needed.
 "America has swerved from its ethical center", she said.
 Running as an independent in west Los Angeles, she finished fourth in her district's open primary election with 13% of the vote.
 In early 2019, Williamson announced her candidacy for the Democratic Party nomination for president of the United States in the 2020 United States presidential election.
 A 5,300-word article about her presidential campaign in The Washington Post said she had "plans to fix America with love.
 Tough love".
 In January 2020 she withdrew her bid for the nomination.
+She ran for the Presidency again beginning in March 2023, but ended her bid in July 2024.